apache/pinot/docs/getting_started.rst

   201,Bob,King,Male,Maths,3.2
   202,Nick,Young,Male,Physics,3.6

-Instead of using a header line, we will use a separate CSV config JSON file:
+Instead of using a header line, we will use the CSV config JSON file ``csv-record-reader-config.json`` to specify the header:

 .. code-block:: none